Shazaiib47/mortal-kombat-ms2/README.md

 - Difficulty section which scales from Easy (12 cards), Medium (16 cards), and Hard (24 cards).

-- Audio Cues such as music, vocal feedback once a card pair has been matched.
+- Audio Cues such as music, vocal feedback once a card pair has been matched, and also the iconic Mortal Kombat theme song.

-- Another Tower that has further 12 different fighters so it tracks progression.

 ## Technologies Used <a name="techused"></a>